 Simple Ingredients You’ll Need

-This smashed potatoes recipe is a great option to have on hand because you’re almost guaranteed to have the ingredients you need on hand!
+This smashed potatoes recipe is a great option to have on hand, because you’re almost guaranteed to have the ingredients you need!
+If not, they’re easy to find at your local grocery store.

-- Potatoes – We prefer to use golden potatoes for this recipe because they have a soft texture that is easier to smash and an extra buttery taste.
+- Potatoes – We prefer to use golden potatoes for this recipe because they have an extra buttery taste and a soft texture that is easier to smash.

-- Seasonings – We use everything but the bagel seasoning, salt, and pepper, for a bold, onion and garlicky taste.
+- Seasonings – We use Everything But the Bagel Seasoning, salt, and black pepper, for a bold, onion and garlicky taste.
 However, feel free to experiment with whatever seasonings you like best and have on hand!
+Garlic powder and onion powder make for great options.

 - Olive Oil – Used to coat the potatoes, this is key to creating the crisp exterior we’re looking to achieve.
 Plus, it adds a boost of healthy fats and a savory taste.